Dragon Springs: Fei Tian College and Fei Tian Academy of the Arts

 Two schools operate in or around Falun Gong's Dragon Springs compound: Fei Tian College (飛天大學 (飞天大学, Fēitiān Dàxué)), a private arts college; and a middle-high school, the Fei Tian Academy of Arts (飛天藝術學校 (飛天艺术学校, Fēitiān Yìshù Xuéxiào)).
 Fei Tian College "acts as a feeder for Shen Yun".
 Both the college and high school initially operated out of Dragon Springs before expanding into Middletown in 2017.
 According to the Times Herald-Record, "the two schools are independent entities but maintain a close relationship".

 The college offers a Bachelor of Fine Arts in "classical Chinese dance and Bachelor's in Music Performance", student facilities include an on-site basketball court and a gym, and 2015 enrollment consisted of 127 students.
 Fei Tian College holds institutional accreditation from the New York State Board of Regents.
 Academic Yutian Wong referred to the college as "[Shen Yun]'s own degree-granting institution".

 The high school was first approved by the New York State Education Department for operation in 2007.
 As of 2012, it operated with 200 students.
 In 2012, the school became a point of contention with Deerpark officials after discovering its operations because "they were never told of a performing arts college and high school being run there".
 This led the Deerpark Planning Board to unanimously deny a six-month extension for a special-use permit for Dragon Springs.

 Architecture

-According to its owners Dragon Springs is centered on a 75 ft tall Buddhist temple built in the style of the Tang dynasty.
-Several other buildings in the compound are also built in the same wood heavy Tang dynasty style.
-There are also buildings constructed in a modern style.
+According to its owners, Dragon Springs is centered on a 75-foot-tall (23-meter-tall) Buddhist temple built in the style of the Tang dynasty.
+Several additional buildings in the compound were constructed in the same wood-heavy, Tang-dynasty style.
+Other buildings have been erected in a modern style.

 During construction in 2008, a 54-year-old man from Toronto, Janin Liu, died in a fall.
-He was a volunteer construction worker rather than an employee, so no investigation was initiated by Occupational Safety and Health Administration (OSHA).
-No autopsy was performed because of religious preferences of the family.
+As he was a volunteer construction worker, not an employee, the Occupational Safety and Health Administration (OSHA) did not investigate the fatal accident.
+No autopsy was made, because of the religious preferences of the dead man's family.